Effective Tips and Tools for Working with LESS

 • Show message on successful compile

-We can also set the output folder, in case we want to save it elsewhere.
-But, in this example we will leave this option as it is; which means the output file will be saved in the same directory as the .less file.
+You can also set an output folder if you want to save files elsewhere.
+For this example, we’ll leave it as is, so the output file is saved in the same directory as the .less file.

-The WinLESS will notify you when the file has been successfully compiled into .css or if there is an error in the codes.
-This way you can check the .css output directly, rather than having to wait for the codes to complete to compile it.
+WinLESS will notify you when the file has been successfully compiled into .css or if there’s an error.
+This allows you to check the CSS output immediately, rather than waiting for the entire file to compile.

-If you are using Mac, you can use LESS.app that has same functinality as WinLESS.
+If you use macOS, you can use LESS.app, which has the same functionality as WinLESS.

 Preset Mixins

-In current modern web design practices, we will use CSS3 properties like Gradient, Shadow or Border Radius that look like this:
+In modern web design, we frequently use CSS3 properties like gradients, shadows, or border-radius that look like this:

 -webkit-border-radius: 3px;